cfxdevkit/deno-cli/README.md

 - **Node Management**:
   - Start, stop, and monitor a development node.
-  - View logs and errors produced by the node.
 - **Wallet Operations**:
   - Manage HDWallets, including mnemonic configuration and private key derivation.
-  - Derive Core and eSpace addresses from mnemonics or paths.
 - **Blockchain Utilities**:
-  - Check account balances.
-  - Use the faucet to fund Core and eSpace wallets.
+  - Fund Core and eSpace wallets using a built-in faucet.
-  - Scan nodes for transactions.
+  - Scan nodes for transactions in real-time.
+- **Configuration Management**:
+  - View and update configuration settings for the development node.
-- **Cross-Space Calls**:
+- **Cross-Space**:
-  - Simplified initialization and management of accounts across Core and eSpace networks.
+  - Simplified initialization and management of accounts across Core and eSpace networks from the same mnemonic.

 ---